 What Is Substance Use Disorder?

-A substance use disorder is the term given when someone has a set of symptoms related to problematic use of drugs and alcohol.
+A substance use disorder is the term given when someone has a set of symptoms related to the problematic use of drugs and alcohol.
 Continued use can disrupt one’s thoughts, behaviors, and overall physical well-being.
 Because the desire to continue using drugs and alcohol is strong, a person may compromise values and morals and sacrifice primary relationships.
 Being addicted to a substance has strong physical and psychological controls on a person.

 Prolonged use of drugs and alcohol can change brain circuits and have a negative impact on how a person thinks and feels.
 Some changes may persist even after the elimination of drugs and alcohol.
 A residential treatment program is suggested to be the most effective way to help a person recover from a substance use disorder.
 A residential setting support recovery by offering:

 - Recovery planning approach stepping down through care continuum

 - Emersion into experiences and education to build skills, life strategies, social networks and vocational readiness for sustained recovery

 There are clear indications that your loved one may be suffering from a substance use disorder, it is best to review your observations with a professional and decide if addiction treatment is needed.
 Below are some of the common indicators that someone may be suffering from a substance use disorder: